Gomah/nuxt-graphql-request/README.md

 `graphql-request` is the most minimal and simplest to use GraphQL client.
 It's perfect for small scripts or simple apps.

 Compared to GraphQL clients like Apollo or Relay, `graphql-request` doesn't have a built-in cache and has no integrations for frontend frameworks.
 The goal is to keep the package and API as minimal as possible.

+### Does nuxt-graphql-request support mutations?

+Sure, you can perform any GraphQL queries & mutations as before 👍

 ## Development